How do I find out what AI search engines actually look for when answering my customers' questions?

 Semantic SEO is the reason query fan-out data looks the way it does.
 Traditional SEO targets keywords: specific search terms with specific volumes.
 Semantic SEO targets meaning: entities, relationships between concepts, and topical depth.
 When you run query fan-out analysis, the sub-queries AI engines generate map to semantic components, not keyword variations.

-Take a real example from this cluster.
+Take a real example.
 When I ran QFO on the question “How to build content that AI search engines actually cite?”, the sub-queries Gemini fired included “E-E-A-T and AI content ranking”, “structured data for AI search”, “semantic SEO for AI”, and “how to improve brand visibility for AI models.”
 Those aren’t keyword variations of the original question.
 They’re the semantic components AI needs to answer it: expertise signals, technical infrastructure, content structure, and offsite presence.
 Each one is a concept the AI researches independently.

 AI engines process meaning through entity relationships, not keyword matching.
 When Gemini decomposes a question, it identifies the entities involved (E-E-A-T, schema markup, AI Overviews), the attributes it needs to evaluate (how they work, why they matter, what the data shows), and the comparisons it needs to make (SEO vs GEO, old approach vs new).
 The sub-queries it fires reflect that decomposition directly.
 A question about “AI content marketing” doesn’t generate sub-queries like “AI content marketing tips” or “AI content marketing examples” (keyword variations).
 It generates sub-queries like “E-E-A-T for AI content”, “author profiles content marketing”, and “content structure for AI citation” (semantic components).
 This is why semantic SEO (building topical depth, covering entity relationships, linking related concepts) directly maps to what QFO reveals.
 You’re not guessing at what “topical authority” means anymore.
 The QFO data shows you exactly which concepts AI considers part of the topic.